-Our Story: Support of Student Learning with Vegetable and Pollinator Gardens and Orchard
+Our Story: Student Learning with Outdoor Classroom and Vegetable, Pollinator, and Orchard Gardens

 Two teachers at Oak Forest Elementary School felt strongly that their students needed more hands-on learning experiences in science, math, and nature studies and reached out separately to two Texas Master Gardeners volunteering at Mercer Botanic Gardens, Mrs. Sanders and Mrs. Opperman.
 In 2003 Mrs. Sanders and Mrs. Krenek, a 5th grade science and math teacher, started an organic vegetable garden program for 5th graders.
 Mrs. Sanders, Mrs. Krenek, and OFE's Mrs. Wolf and their families broke ground in 2003 for the garden.
 In 2005 a garden shed was built, moved to the school site, and painted red.
 Mr. Sanders, Mr. McMullen, Mr. Opperman, Mr. Carey, and many other volunteers worked together on this project.

 In November 2017 wooden student benches and teacher's station were relocated from a wooded area to the school annex near the little red shed and main and annex student gardens.
 A plaque in the annex honors OFE Growers volunteers Ken and Jo Sanders for their work in establishing the outdoor classroom, which is open to all OFE students and teachers.